We’ve all done it before…

 They will start timers late or create fake accounts (to be cancelled later) to meet those quotas (yes, those kinds of things happen).

-And while you may not take that approach with your team, maybe you give out raises, promotions, or something else to those who meet a certain performance metric.
+While you may not take that approach with your team, maybe you give out raises, promotions, or something else to those who meet a certain performance metric.

 Metrics are thought to be a way to track employee performance.